kyleboas/tacticsjournal.com/_posts/2023/7/2023-07-18-especially-the-time-to-take-decisions.md

 image: "https://i.imgur.com/xlABMVy.jpg"
 ---

-July 18, 2023 —  Pep Guardiola on what kind of things he learns from watching Brighton:
+July 18, 2023 — Pep Guardiola talking about the things he learns from watching Brighton:

 <!---more--->

 > "Especially the time to take decisions.
-So Brighton is a master to have to pass the ball to the man free, but when I have to pass the ball to the man free, and they had to move in the right time.
+So Brighton is a master at having to pass the ball to the man free, but when I have to pass the ball to the man free, and they have to move at the right time.
 And this is the best team in the world, the best."

 <figure>
     <img src="https://i.imgur.com/3maaVEp.jpg">